-The Hearing Officer may convene a pre-hearing meeting(s) with the parties and/or their Advisors to invite them to submit the questions or topics they (the parties and/or their Advisors) wish to ask or discuss at the hearing, so that the Hearing Officer can rule on their relevance ahead of time to avoid any improper evidentiary introduction in the hearing or provide recommendations for more appropriate phrasing.
+The Administrative Law Judge may convene a pre-hearing meeting(s) with the parties and/or their Advisors to invite them to submit the questions or topics they (the parties and/or their Advisors) wish to ask or discuss at the hearing, so that the Administrative Law Judge can rule on their relevance ahead of time to avoid any improper evidentiary introduction in the hearing or provide recommendations for more appropriate phrasing.
 However, this advance review opportunity does not preclude the Advisors from asking at the hearing for a reconsideration based on any new information or testimony offered at the hearing.
-The Hearing Officer must document and share their rationale for any exclusion or inclusion at this pre-hearing meeting.
+The Administrative Law Judge must document and share their rationale for any exclusion or inclusion at this pre-hearing meeting.

-The Hearing Officer, only with full agreement of the parties, may decide in advance of the hearing that certain witnesses do not need to be present if their testimony can be adequately summarized by the Investigator(s) in the investigation report or during the hearing.
+The Administrative Law Judge, only with full agreement of the parties, may decide in advance of the hearing that certain witnesses do not need to be present if their testimony can be adequately summarized by the Investigator(s) in the investigation report or during the hearing.

-At each pre-hearing meeting with a party and their Advisor, the Hearing Officer will consider arguments that evidence identified in the final investigation report as relevant is, in fact, not relevant.
+At each pre-hearing meeting with a party and/or their Advisor, the Administrative Law Judge will consider arguments that evidence identified in the final investigation report as relevant is, in fact, not relevant.
 Similarly, evidence identified as directly related but not relevant by the Investigator(s) may be argued to be relevant.
-The Hearing Officer may rule on these arguments pre-hearing and will exchange those rulings between the parties prior to the hearing to assist in preparation for the hearing.
-The Hearing Officer may consult with legal counsel and/or the Title IX Coordinator, or ask either or both to attend pre-hearing meetings.
+The Administrative Law Judge may rule on these arguments pre-hearing and will exchange those rulings between the parties prior to the hearing to assist in preparation for the hearing.
+The Administrative Law Judge may consult with legal counsel and/or the Title IX Coordinator, or ask either or both to attend pre-hearing meetings.